vpereira/lisp-rb/README.md

 5. **Macros**: Add support for Lisp macros, which are a powerful metaprogramming feature that allows users to extend the language itself.

-6. **Comments**: Implement support for single-line and multi-line comments in the Lisp-like syntax.

-7. **Tail call optimization**: Optimize the interpreter to support proper tail calls, which would allow for more efficient recursion in user-defined functions.
+6. **Tail call optimization**: Optimize the interpreter to support proper tail calls, which would allow for more efficient recursion in user-defined functions.